mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 # How to customize

-<p class="description">Learn the many options for customizing the Material UI components.</p>
+<p class="description">Learn how to customize Material UI components by taking advantage of different strategies for specific use cases.</p>

-There are a few approaches you could choose for cusotmizing a given component styles.
-It will ultimately depend on your specific context to decide which is the most appropriate one.
-Let's go through them from the narrowest use case to the broadest:
+Material UI provides several different ways to customize a component's styles.
+Your specific context will determine which one is ideal.
+From narrowest to broadest use case, here are the options:

 1. [One-off customization](#1-one-off-customization)
 1. [Reusable style overrides](#2-reusable-style-overrides)